 The framework for the provision of electronic communications networks and services and related facilities is set out, and also EETT’s competencies are expanded.
 The new framework is defined by Law 3431/2006 on electronic communications, which incorporates more recent European regulations.

-EETT’s competencies are extended, as provided for by Laws 4070/2012 and 4053/2012, regarding the responsibility of managing the radio frequency spectrum for terrestrial digital broadcasting services and ensuring greater transparency and efficiency, in matters such as the licensing of antenna constructions, market analysis and consumer protection.
+EETT’s competences are extended, as provided for by Law 4070/2012, regarding managing of the radio spectrum for terrestrial digital broadcasting services and ensuring greater transparency and efficiency, in matters such as the licensing of antenna constructions, market analysis and consumer protection.
+According to Law 4053/2012, EETT competences are updated regarding the processes for awarding, securing, financing and compensating the Universal Service (US) in postal services, as well as the regulation and supervision of the postal market.

 Law 4727/2020 incorporates the European Electronic Communications Code, as established with Directive (EU) 2018/1972 into the Greek legislation.
 The European Code updates and replaces the existing package of directives regarding the regulation of the sector.
 On this basis, Law 4727/2012 replaces most of Law 4070/2012.